Family of Thaddeus Sran shocked after his parents are arrested, charged with the child’s murder

-MADERA, California (KGPE) — Nine days after two-year-old Thaddeus Sran disappeared, Madera Police announced his parents have been arrested and charged with his murder.
+MADERA, California (KSEE) — Nine days after 2-year-old Thaddeus Sran disappeared, Madera Police announced his parents have been arrested and charged with his murder.

 The rest of the Sran family is shocked by the news, finding out after holding a vigil of their own Friday for the toddler at the site authorities found a dead child believed to be their loved one.